vcfvct/aws-exam/README.md

 * Launch configuration: a template used by ASG to launch new instance. stuff like ami, instance type, ip address, storage volumne, SG etc... similar steps as to when creating a new EC2 instance.
 * Auto Scaling Group: defines the desired capacity of group using scaling policie. and where the group should place resources such as which AZ.
 * ELB can be associated with ASG to attach/detach instances based on scaling policy
+* According to [some exam questions](http://vceguide.com/what-advise-would-you-give-to-the-user/), looks like the asg can be scheduled up to a month in future.
+* ASG will terminate the instance first and then launches a new instance.
+* we can use `as-setinstance-health` command from CLI to manually set an instance back to health, Auto Scaling will throw an error if the instance is already terminating or else it will mark it healthy
+* if an ASG failed to launch an single instance for more than 20 hours, it will suspend the scaling process.

 ## ECS(EC2 Container Service)
 * clusters can only scale in a single region.